readbeyond/aeneas-benchmark/README.md

 3. Rename the ``ENVINFO.editme`` file to ``ENVINFO``, and edit it with your system info.

-4. Run the benchmark suit (IMPORTANT: it requires several minutes to complete!):
+4. Run the benchmark suite (IMPORTANT: it requires several minutes to complete!):

    ```bash
    $ python run_benchmark.py --all